 The Tower of Shadows is a sculptural structure designed to study the movement of the sun and shadows.
 Le Corbusier created the tower to experiment with natural light and ventilation, elements that were central to his architectural philosophy.

-The concrete tower is designed in such a way that it remains cool inside even during the hottest parts of the day, showcasing Le Corbusier’s mastery of climate-responsive architecture.
+The concrete tower is designed to remain cool inside even during the hottest parts of the day, showcasing Le Corbusier’s mastery of climate-responsive architecture.
 I can definitely vote that it works, under the beating sun, it functioned beautifully as shelter.
 The structure is an excellent example of how Le Corbusier blended functionality with form.

 Parting thoughts about Le Corbusier’s Chandigarh